brentbriggs/zsh_custom/README.md

 ---------
 finddupsinpath - Lists all executable programs that appear in your path more than once.

-findinpath - Given a filename as an argument, searches the PATH for all executable occurrences of that filename.
+findinpath - Given a  ipattern as an argument, searches the PATH for all occurrences of that pattern.
 This is used mostly for path conflict resolution.

 listpgms - List the full pathname for all executables in your PATH.